WyrdHY/13CL_Lock_Box_Project/README.md

   <summary><b>Step 2: setup the environment</b></summary>
-    Simply uploading the laser_locking_v1.ino to TEENSY through the TEENSYDUINO.
+    Simply uploading the laser_locking.ino to TEENSY through the TEENSYDUINO.
 You have to manually press the button on top of TEENSY to succussfully reboot the program.